Clinical Psychology Questions:

 At this time our program meets the educational eligibility criteria for licensure or certification as a Licensed Mental Health Counselor in the State of Florida.
 Please note the additional eligibility criteria that apply can be found on the Florida Department of Health website.
 We are unable to confirm the licensure and certification requirements of other states.
 If you intend to pursue such credentialing in your state or elsewhere, we advise you to contact the applicable state credentialing authority to familiarize yourself with its specific requirements and determine if our program meets its eligibility criteria.
 You are welcome to contact Brian Fisak, Ph.D., with questions in this regard.
 We will do our best to assist you in your career planning.

-The program is part of UCF which is accredited by the Southern Association of Colleges and Schools (SACS).
-However, because the program is in psychology and the American Psychological Association (APA) does not accredit master’s programs, it is not accredited.
-Counseling and (CACREP) does not accredit psychology programs, but our program is compliant with CACREP requirements.
-Our curriculum is consistent with the requirements for licensure in the state of Florida.
+The program is part of UCF, which is accredited by the Southern Association of Colleges and Schools (SACS).
+Our program is not accredited by CACREP, an accreditation held by many counselor education programs, as CACREP does not accredit psychology programs.
+However, our pre-licensure track curriculum is compliant with minimum CACREP standards, and curriculum is compliant with requirements for licensure as a Licensed Mental Health Counselor (LMHC) in the State of Florida.

 The faculty reviews course syllabi and decides on transfer of credit on a case by case, course by course basis.
 If the degree program was other than clinical psychology, transfer of credit is unlikely.
 The maximum number of transfer credits (per College of Graduate Studies policy) from a non-UCF program is nine (9).

-We require three letters and two of them should be from academics who have had you in class or collaborated with you on research.
-We understand, however, that sometimes you lose touch with your professors or have other circumstances that prevented you from developing a relationship with them such that they could write you a strong letter.
-In that case, we strongly recommend you talk with a previous professor about scheduling a face-to-face meeting to talk about your goals for graduate school and performance in their course.
-Based on that conversation, it may be possible for the professor to write a letter.
-It is worth a shot!
-What we recommend you do NOT do is get letters from family, friends, or spiritual leaders.
-We need to objectively assess your potential academically, and personal letters are generally not helpful in this regard.
+We require three letters of recommendation and would prefer that at least two of these letters are from faculty who have had you in class or collaborated with you on research.
+We understand, however, that sometimes you lose contact with your professors, or there may be other circumstances that may have prevented you from developing strong working relationships with one or more of your professors.
+In that case, we strongly recommend you talk with a previous professor about scheduling a face-to-face meeting to talk about your goals for graduate school and performance in his or her course; the professor may be willing to write a letter.
+Letters from other professionals in the field may also be helpful (e.g., supervisors); however, we do NOT recommend letters from family, friends, or spiritual leaders.